vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **8-77.** Uchida Shōemon’s riposte about performing *kaishaku*.
 Once, a group of warriors congregated in the greeting room of the main citadel.
 A man passed comment to Uchida Shōemon:[^433] “I hear that you are a skilled teacher in the art of swordsmanship.
 But I do declare that your teaching style must be rough, judging by the way you carry yourself.
 I’ll wager that if you were to perform the *kaishaku*, you would probably lop the top of the poor fellow’s head off \[rather than slice through his neck\].”
 Shōemon retorted, “Au contraire\!
 Let me mark your neck with a spot of ink, and I’ll show you just how precise my cutting is.”

+[^433]: A master of the Tetsujin-ryū school of swordsmanship.

 ___________

 **8-79.** What Nagayama Rokurōzaemon said to the *rōnin*.
 When Rokurōzaemon was on the Tokaidō road traveling through the township of Hamamatsu, a vagrant was begging outside an inn.
 He approached Rokurōzaemon’s palanquin saying, “I am a *rōnin* from Echigo.
 I have no money and am destitute.
 As we are both samurai, I would be ever so grateful for assistance.”
 Angry at the request, Rokurōzaemon refused him by saying, “How insolent of you to proclaim that we are both samurai\!
 If I were you, I would slit my gut open.
 Instead of disgracing yourself with no money, cut open your stomach now\!”
 With this, the vagrant meekly slunk away into the shadows.